carlek/web3py-notebooks/README.md

 # web3py-notebooks

-This repository contains a collection of examples demonstrating how to interact with Ethereum using the Web3.py library.
+This repository contains examples demonstrating how to interact with Ethereum using the Web3.py library.
-Each example provides a concise code snippet along with a brief explanation to help you get started with Ethereum development.
+The notebooks will provide small coded cells as well as larger cells with a brief explanation to help you get started with Ethereum development.

+*TODO*: examine the notebooks for perhaps a more usable organization

 ## Table of Contents